 What is Mold?

 Unlike plants, molds do not get their energy from the sun through photosynthesis.
-In fact mold cannot grow under the sun's ultraviolet light.
+In fact the sun's ultraviolet light inhibits mold growth.

 Molds also digest or "eat" the material they are growing on.
 The role of mold is to break down decaying organic matter such as dead plants, leaves or dead animals.

 Mold Growth Indoors and Outdoors

 Some places where mold likes to grow in the home include carpet, paper, clothes, leather, drywall, wood, insulation and food.